stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/rclone.md

 ## Introduction

-If you need to sync files between cloud storage to Sherlock, [rclone][url_rclone] is a command line program that can help.
+If you need to sync files between cloud storage to Sherlock, [`rclone`][url_rclone] is a command line program that can help.
 You can easily use it to transfer files from a cloud storage provider to Sherlock or Oak, or vice versa.
 The following tutorial walks through transferring files between Google Drive and Oak storage.

 ### More documentation

-For more information on running rclone, please see the [official documentation][url_rclone].
+For more information on running `rclone`, please see the [official documentation][url_rclone].

 ## Setup

-### rclone config
+### `rclone config`

-Before transferring data for the first time, you will need to configure rclone so that it can access your Google Drive.
+Before transferring data for the first time, you will need to configure `rclone` so that it can access your Google Drive.
 This will require use of your browser, so you will need to connect to Sherlock with **local port forwarding** (`ssh -L`).
-You only need to do this when you are configuring rclone for the first time.
+You only need to do this when you are configuring `rclone` for the first time.

-When running the rclone config you will be prompted to enter names and values, indicated by the `>` symbol.
+When running `rclone config` you will be prompted to enter names and values, indicated by the `>` symbol.
 To leave it empty, press Enter.

 ```shell